duplocloud/terraform-provider-duplocloud/docs/resources/azure_storageclass_blob.md

 ### Required

 - `name` (String) The name of the Blob.
 Changing this forces a new resource to be created.
-- `storage_account_name` (String) Specifies the storage account in which to create the blob.
+- `storage_account_name` (String) Specifies the storage class in which to create the blob.
 Changing this forces a new resource to be created.
-- `tenant_id` (String) The GUID of the tenant that the azure storage account share file will be created in.
+- `tenant_id` (String) The GUID of the tenant that the azure storage class blob will be created in.

 ### Optional

 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))
+- `url` (String) The URL of the Blob.

 ### Read-Only

 - `id` (String) The ID of this resource.
-- `url` (String) The URL of the Blob.

 <a id="nestedblock--timeouts"></a>
 ### Nested Schema for `timeouts`